zhkos/docker-random/apt-collecting-packages/README.md

-This dockerfile is downloading packages for debian-based systems.
+This dockerfile downloads packages for debian-based systems.
 It creates a local repository with dpkg-dev so that you can install packages without the Internet.

 How to use: